Shifting Cultural Dynamics with Music

 –Brian Raphael Nabors, composer; UC News

-As the classical music industry works to shift its cultural paradigm and become more inclusive, from the concert hall to the boardroom, New Music USA has launched the Amplifying Voices Program with a goal to diversify classical repertoire and foster collaborations of racial and gender equity in orchestral music.
+As the classical music industry works to shift its cultural paradigm and become more inclusive, from the concert hall to the boardroom, New Music USA’s Amplifying Voices Program has a goal to diversify classical repertoire and foster collaborations of racial and gender equity in orchestral music.

 The initiative is supported by the Sphinx Venture Fund and is making strides toward change by co-commissioning orchestras–the DSO among its collaborators– to increase the support and promotion of underrepresented composers and create space for their contributions to artistic-planning at major national orchestras and transform the classical canon for future generations.

-This season, the DSO is presenting 18 works by women and people of color, including works by Pulitzer Prize-winner Tania León and Brian Raphael Nabors as part of New Music USA’s Amplifying Voices commissioning project.
+This mission continues with DSO programming and co-commissions featuring works by women and people of color, including compositions by Pulitzer Prize-winner Tania León and Brian Raphael Nabors, who premiered new pieces during the 2022-2023 season.

 Brian Raphael Nabors, Assistant Professor of Composition at Louisiana State University, was a 2019 composer fellow in the American Composer’s Orchestra EarShot program with the Detroit Symphony Orchestra.
 His piece, Rise, was selected for the DSO EarShot Readings and was rehearsed and performed under the direction of conductor André Raphel.

-In April, his latest work, Upon Daybreak, will be heard in Orchestra Hall under the baton of JoAnn Falletta.
+Last April, his work, Upon Daybreak, was presented in Orchestra Hall under the baton of JoAnn Falletta.
 Inspired by the late Dr. Maya Angelou’s 1995 poem, A Brave and Startling Truth, where lines speak to arriving at a day of “peacemaking” and becoming one human family, the composition plays as an “everlasting serenade” and “ode of triumph” to a world absent of hatred and malice.
 The action-calling line: ‘When we come to it’ aligns with Nabors’ foundational theme of freedom and moving forward.

 Upon Daybreak is the third installment of Nabors’ symphonic triptych, composed to explore ideas that accentuate the human experience.
 Preceding the piece was Pulse (2019), an “episodic rhapsody” that centered on the natural rhythms that unify the universe; and Onward (2019), a musical journey that depicts moments of discovery, innovation, and change that pushes us and our world into the future.